Augustin Vérot: Vicar Apostolic of Florida

 Since the new vicarate had only three priests, Vérot travelled to France in 1859 to recruit more.
-He succeeded in bringing back seven priests.
-While in Europe, Vérot also secured funding to repair churches in St. Augustine, Jacksonville, and Key West, all in Florida.
-He erected new churches at Tampa, Fernandina Beach, Palatka, Mandarin, and Tallahassee, and staffed them with resident pastors.
+He succeeded in bringing back an additional seven priests.
+While in Europe, Vérot also secured additional funding to repair churches in South Florida, around St. Augustine and Jacksonville, and in Key West.
+He erected new churches in Tampa, Palatka, Mandarin, and Tallahassee.
 Vérot also built Catholic schools in the vicariate and introduced religious communities to staff them.
-Five sisters of the Order of Mercy traveled from the Diocese of Hartford in Connecticut to open a girls' academy in Florida.
-Three Christian Brothers from Canada opened a boys' school in St. Augustine.
+Five sisters of the Order of Mercy traveled from the Diocese of Hartfordto open a girls' academy in Florida.
+Three Christian Brothers from Quebec opened a boys' school in St. Augustine.

 Bishop of Savannah

-On July 13, 1861, Pius IX appointed Vérot as bishop of the Diocese of Savannah.
+On July 13, 1861, Pius IX appointed Vérot as bishop of Savannah.
 However, he also remained as vicar apostolic of Florida.

-During the American Civil War, Vérot condemned the looting of the Catholic church at Amelia Island, Florida, by Union Army troops.
+During the American Civil War of the early 1860s, Vérot condemned the looting of the Catholic church at Amelia Island, Florida, by Union Army troops.
 He personally evacuated several Sisters of Mercy from Jacksonville to Savannah through the battle zone in Georgia.
 After the war, Vérot published a pastoral letter urging Catholics in the diocese to "put away all prejudice ...against their former servants".
 He also advocated a national coordinator for evangelization among African-Americans, and brought in French sisters from LePuy to work with them.